redhat-scholars/istio-tutorial/readme.md

 Then test the customer endpoint
 ```
-curl $(minishift openshift service customer --url)
+curl customer-tutorial.$(minishift ip).nip.io
 ```
-You should see the following error because preferences and recommendations are not yet deployed.
+You should see the following error because preference and recommendation are not yet deployed.

 ```
-C100 * I/O error on GET request for "http://preferences:8080": preferences; nested exception is java.net.UnknownHostException: preferences *
+C100 * I/O error on GET request for "http://preference:8080": preference; nested exception is java.net.UnknownHostException: preference *
 ```
 Also review the logs
 ```
 stern customer -c customer

-customer-3600192384-4g8h8 customer org.springframework.web.client.ResourceAccessException: I/O error on GET request for "http://preferences:8080": preferences; nested exception is java.net.UnknownHostException: preferences
+customer-3600192384-4g8h8 customer org.springframework.web.client.ResourceAccessException: I/O error on GET request for "http://preference:8080": preference; nested exception is java.net.UnknownHostException: preference

 ```